People Are Strange: Echo & the Bunnymen cover

 British group Echo & the Bunnymen recorded a cover version of "People Are Strange" for the soundtrack of the 1987 film The Lost Boys.
-It was subsequently released as a single in 1987 reaching number 29 on the UK Singles Chart in February 1988 and number 13 on the Irish Singles Chart in 1991.
+It was subsequently released as a single in 1988, reaching number 29 on the UK Singles Chart in February 1988 and number 13 on the Irish Singles Chart in 1991.

 The song was produced by Doors' keyboardist, Ray Manzarek.
 A 12-inch version was released in February 1988 before the single was re-released in 1991.
 The B-sides were all the same as their previous release, "Bedbugs and Ballyhoo".

-Chart positions
+Charts

 Stina Nordenstam cover

 Swedish singer-songwriter Stina Nordenstam covered "People Are Strange" on her 1998 cover album of the same name.
 A remix single was released in conjunction with the album.
 The UNKLE remix appears as a bonus track on the Japanese version of the album, and can also be found on UNKLE's box set, Eden.